Abdulah94/Stock-Market-predictions-Using-Machine-learning/code/sql_setup/README.md

 open_price.to_csv("../data_one/open_price.csv")
 volume.to_csv("../data_one/volume.csv")
 ```
+Now, you can complete the remaining parts as explained in the `SECOND STEP` but you don't need to setup your database again since you already did, and you can continue with `sql_code_one.ipynb` since it has everything in `sql_code_two.ipynb`.

 ## SECOND STEP:

 ***Here you need to use "eco395_final_project/code/sql_setup/sql_code_two.ipynb" and "eco395_final_project/code/data_two"***

-You might want to use GCP SQL to create a database called `Project` and then connect the database with DBeaver (or another SQL client of your choice).
+You need to use GCP SQL to create a database called `Project` and then connect the database with DBeaver (or another SQL client of your choice).
 After that, There is a file called `demo.env` in "eco395_final_project/code/demo.env" which you need to connect to the database.
 Modify the file `demo.env` by providing the right credentials and then change its name to`.env`.

 Now, go to the file `sql_code_two`, "code/sql_setup/sql_code_two.ipynb".
 After runnig the first block of the code to import required libraries, you will get the data produced in `FIRST STEP` through reading the csv files from the folder`data_two`by running the second block shown below:
 ```python